H.R. 6552 (119th)Bill Overview

 Likely helped

-• Potential benefitMay identify regulatory or guidance changes that reduce time-to-market and compliance costs for banks using fintech par…
+• Potential benefitMay identify regulatory changes that reduce compliance costs for banks, potentially lowering operational expenses.

 Likely burdened